Brayton Hall: The Lawson era

-Although there had been an existing Manor House on the estate for many years, this was greatly improved in 1800 by the tenth baronet; who also developed the adjacent grounds, converted the existing Deer Park into a landscaped park, and in the process laid out extensive botanical gardens.
+Although there had been an existing manor house on the estate for many years, this was greatly improved in 1800 by the tenth baronet, who also developed the adjacent grounds, converted the existing deer park into a landscaped park, and in the process laid out extensive botanical gardens.
 The library, collected at a great expense, held a particularly rich collection of works on the subject of natural history.
 Among the pictures were many of the best works of contemporary English masters, particularly James Northcote and Philip Reinagle.
 The baronet also collected books, prints, paintings and suits of armour.

-There were no further developments until the coming of the railway in 1843, when the first baronet of the second order, who was a principal shareholder in the construction of the Maryport and Carlisle Railway Company built a railway station.
+There were no further developments until the coming of the railway in 1843, when the first baronet of the second order, who was a principal shareholder in the construction of the Maryport and Carlisle Railway Company, built a railway station.
 Brayton Station, situated on the northern outskirts of his property, less than a mile from his home, required the additional facility of a manned lodge and carriageway.

 If his father made few alterations, the second baronet made sweeping changes.
 He had inherited a significant estate covering in excess of 6,500 acres.
-It comprised the residence, an eight-acre lake, a well timbered park with an excellent range of stabling and farm buildings.
-He owned eight additional tenanted farms in close proximity to the estate; High Close, Hall Bank, Baggrow, Fitz, Mechi, Lower Baggrow, East Mill, Firs & Crookdake.
+It comprised the residence, an eight-acre lake, and a well timbered park with an excellent range of stabling and farm buildings.
+He owned eight additional tenanted farms in close proximity to the estate: High Close, Hall Bank, Baggrow, Fitz, Mechi, Lower Baggrow, East Mill, Firs and Crookdake.
 In addition he also owned two commercial market gardens, with glass houses and other related facilities; numerous dwelling houses, cottages, accommodation lands and plantations.

-In 1868, Lawson greatly enlarged the house, forming a three-storey, stone built mansion, in the form of a quadrangle enclosing an open court.
+In 1868, Lawson greatly enlarged the house, forming a three-storey, stone-built mansion, in the form of a quadrangle enclosing an open court.
 He employed the famous interior designer John Crace to design and superintend the internal alterations.
 After the alterations Brayton presented a striking and unusual appearance with its south facing front and Italian gardens lying below the windows of the Morning Room and Library.
 Visitors entering the hall from the east passed through a projecting row of pillars, into the courtyard, where buildings occupied the other three sides.
 Entering the house visitors passed into a large hall, two stories in height with a balcony on one side supported by marble pillars, a large fireplace, having an inviting open fire, and a beautiful tiled floor, and elegantly furnished in the heaviest and richest manner.
 In the hall one could find the arms of the Lawson family and its alliances emblazoned around the oaken cornices.
 There was also a marble bust of Sir Wilfrid Lawson by John Adams-Acton.
 Leading from the hall were passages and staircases to a number of reception rooms and bedrooms, all elaborately furnished in a common theme.
-For example, there was the Ash Room, where all the furniture was made form ash; the Maple Room, the Ebony Room, the Bamboo Room and the Sheraton Room.
+For example, there was the Ash Room, where all the furniture was made from ash; the Maple Room; the Ebony Room; the Bamboo Room; and the Sheraton Room.